This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is sexual abuse of a child?

+Sexual abuse of a child is involving a child in sexual activities that he or she does not understand.
 Sexual abuse of a child can be inappropriate touching or kissing.
-It can also be sexual assault or intercourse.
+It can also be unwanted sexual contact (sexual assault).
 It can even be the threat of sexual contact.
 The child may be abused by an adult or another child.
+With sexual abuse, the child is not prepared developmentally and is not able to give informed consent.

 What should I do if I think my child has been sexually abused?

 If you think your child has been sexually abused, do not ask your child questions over and over again.
 Your child may be too embarrassed to talk to you about what happened.
-If your child talks to you about the abuse, listen and make no judgements.
 Take him or her to the healthcare provider's office or emergency department.

 What can I expect when I take my child to the healthcare provider's office or emergency department?